-Nestled in the heart of the beautiful cathedral city of Ely, King's Ely is an inspiringly visionary independent co-educational day and boarding school, yet one that is built on a fascinating history stretching back over 1,000 years.
+Nestled in the heart of the beautiful cathedral city of Ely in Cambridgeshire, King's Ely is an inspiringly visionary independent coeducational day and boarding school, yet one that is built on a fascinating history stretching back over 1,000 years.

-We serve the academic and pastoral needs of around 1,000 boys and girls from the age of one right the way through to 18, with boarders from seven years old.
-King's Ely is located just 15 minutes north of Cambridge and a short walk from Ely train station, with school buses stopping at key locations around the area.
+We serve the academic and pastoral needs of around 1,000 boys and girls from the age of 2 through to 18, with boarders from 8 years old.
+King's Ely is located just 15 minutes north of Cambridge and a short walk from Ely train station, with a huge number of students taking advantage of Ely's direct rail links.
+We also have independently-run school buses which stop at key locations across the region.